 Gareth Evans, the director of Thai martial arts film “Merantau," returns with “The Raid: Redemption," a large-scale action film that ups the stakes from his decidedly ground-level earlier picture.
 He brings back “Merantau” leading man Iko Uwais as Rama, a SWAT team leader who leads his boys into a closed-off tenement to locate a rogue drug dealer who has made the surrounding area his playground.
 Because it is an action film, they get more than what they bargained for.
 Instant movie!

 However, “The Raid: Redemption” shows off a bit of scale and expanded intention.
 Where in “Merantau," you worried for the health of everyone involved, “The Raid” features moments where you think, "Wow, that guy just murdered a stunt man."
 Evans has also strengthened his camerawork and armed himself with a better cast.
-As a result, the group dynamic and the sense of impending, suffocating doom recalls early John Carpenter
+As a result, the group dynamic and the sense of impending, suffocating doom recalls early John Carpenter, while the code of honor between cops and criminals and the highly choreographed gunplay harkens back to John Woo.

 Of course, Evans, for all his flair, does not capture what made those two filmmakers so special.
 In the case of Carpenter, he’s missing that sense of humor.
 Carpenter knew when to press the needle down and when to relent, but Evans keeps things straight-faced and serious, constantly intense.
 Seeing the camera move through walls lost its novelty a decade ago, and utilizing it to capture fisticuffs occurring in a number of look-alike rooms proves to be visually repetitive.